 Others may find it hard to interact with people who are wearing masks, or not wearing them.
-And for those of us with existing mental health problems, masks may pose extra challenges.
+And for those of us with mental health problems, masks may feel especially difficult.

 "I get very anxious about all the people who wear masks, they make me feel like I am full of dirt and germs."

-You don't need to prove you have a reasonable excuse.
-There's no legal document or proof that you need to carry on you.
+You do not need to prove that you are exempt from wearing a mask.
+There is no legal document or proof that you need to carry on you.

-If you're challenged about not wearing a mask, you could:
+If you are challenged about not wearing a mask, you could:

 If wearing a mask makes you feel panicky or like it's harder to breathe, you could:

 "It's so hard to wear a mask and carry on all day when underneath I feel sheer panic."